joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 ### Colony flourishing

 What if we want to go beyond the prayer of survival — how big does $\gamma$ need to be to push $P_\infty$ to whatever level we like?
-On first glance it seems like this could turn into a nested labyrinth of tracking the outcome for each branch of the lineage.
+At first glance, it seems like this could turn into a nested labyrinth of tracking the outcome for each branch of the lineage.

-However, each cell has the same prospects so the probability that the first cell leads to an everlasting colony is equal to the probability that either of its children leads to an everlasting colony.
+However, each cell has the same prospects.
+So the probability that the first cell leads to an everlasting colony is equal to the probability that either of its children leads to an everlasting colony.

-Symmetrically, the probability that the first cell leads to a finite colony is equal to the probability that it dies plus the probability that it reproduces, but both of its children's colonies spawn finite colonies.
+Symmetrically, the probability that the first cell has a finite lineage is equal to the probability that it dies plus the probability that it reproduces but both of its children have finite lineages.

 ![](/img/2020-06-14-bacteria-collapse-diagram.jpg){:height="700px" class="image-centered"}